RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `0 0`
     - This property can only be used when `type` is `horizontal` or `vertical`
 * `selectedItemOffset` - type: NORMALIZED_PAIR
     - Offsets the selected item.
-The first value in the pair is the horizontal offset and the second value is the vertical offset.
+The first value of the pair is the horizontal offset and the second value is the vertical offset.
 Applied after all other positioning calculations.
     - Minimum value per axis is `-1` and maximum value per axis is `1`
     - Default is `0 0`
     - This property can only be used when `type` is `horizontal` or `vertical`